-A couple of weeks ago, one of my friends asked me how I managed to do everything that I do.
+A couple of weeks ago, one of my friends asked me how I fit it all in.
 So, I work full time, am a single mum to 2 teenagers, volunteer at our rugby club in a fairly time-consuming role and spend my spare time cooking, baking, running and Crossfitting.

 I know when it’s written as a list, it looks a lot.
 However, is my house immaculately clean all the time?
 No. Do I do my gardening?
 No, I have a wonderful guy called Joe who does it.
 Do I cook from scratch every day?
 No.

 The number of things I fit in are no more than most other single mums.
 I prioritise the things I enjoy doing.
 For some of the things I don’t enjoy, I try to budget the money to pay someone else to do them.
 For others that I don’t believe are important, I do less often.

 When I got divorced, it gave me the freedom to do the things that I want to do.
 I encourage others in the same position to think about the things that are important to them and then do them!
 As we move forward in our new lives, we have the ability to design our lives and prioritise.

 Tips to fit it all in:

 - Work is probably the one thing you can’t decide not to do.
 However, can there be some flexibility so that you can run/cycle/go to the gym/walk during your lunchbreak, before work or after work?

 - Think about the time you have outside work and prioritise this time.
 For example, is it more important to you that you hoover or read to the kids?